-The District School Board of Collier County does not discriminate on the basis of race, color, religion, national origin, sex, disability, or age in the provision of educational opportunities or employment opportunities and benefits.
+The District School Board of Collier County does not discriminate on the basis of race, color, religion, national origin, sex (including sexual orientation and/or gender identity), disability, or age in the provision of educational opportunities or employment opportunities and benefits.
 The District School Board does not discriminate on the basis of sex or disability in the education programs and activities that it operates, pursuant to the requirements of Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, respectively.
 The right not to be discriminated against extends to both employees and students of the District and shall include equal access to designated youth organizations in conformity with the Boy Scouts of America Equal Access Act.
 The following personnel should be contacted for inquiries about their rights or to learn how to file a complaint regarding discrimination.

-Employees: For matters involving Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, Age Discrimination in Employment Act, Title VII, and Florida’s Educational Equity Act, contact Ms. Valerie Wenrich, Executive Director, Human Resources, at (239) 377-0351, or at 5775 Osceola Trail, Naples, FL 34109.
+Employees: For matters involving Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, Age Discrimination in Employment Act, Title VII, and Florida’s Educational Equity Act, contact Ms. Valerie Wenrich, Executive Director, Human Resources, at (239) 377-0351, or at 5775 Osceola Trail, Naples, Florida 34109.

-Students: For matters involving (a) Florida’s Education Act and Federal Title VI (race, religion, national origin issues), contact Mr. Stephen McFadden, Coordinator of School Counseling, Grades K-8, at (239) 377-0517, or at 5775 Osceola Trail, Naples, Florida 34109; and (b) Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, contact Dr. Dena Landry, Coordinator of Psychological Services, at (239) 377-0521, or at 5775 Osceola Trail, Naples, Florida, 34109.
+Students: For matters involving (a) Florida’s Education Act and Federal Title VI (race, religion, national origin issues), contact Ms. Rhoderica Washington, Director, Academic Attainment, Access and Equity, Teaching and Learning, at (239) 377-0100, or at 5775 Osceola Trail, Naples, Florida 34109; and (b) Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, contact Ms. Jana Csenger, Coordinator of Psychological Services, at (239) 377-0521, or at 5775 Osceola Trail, Naples, Florida, 34109.

-Title IX: For all Title IX related matters, whether involving employees and/or students, contact, Dr. Tammy Caraker, the District’s Title IX Coordinator and Associate Superintendent for District Operations, at (239) 377-0202, or at 5775 Osceola Trail, Naples, FL 34109.
+Title IX: For all Title IX related matters, contact Ms. Valerie Wenrich, the District’s Title IX Coordinator* and Executive Director, Human Resources, at (239) 377-0351, or at 5775 Osceola Trail, Naples, Florida 34109.